Coskunruhi/COSMIC_VOYAGER/README.md

 # COSMIC VOYAGER 🚀

 **Turn-based console adventure game written in C++.**
-Final project for university course — Developed using modular structure and CMake.
+Project for BIL142 - C++ Programming course — Developed using modular structure and CMake.

 ## 🎮 Gameplay Demo
 Watch the game in action on YouTube: